RayRedGoose/CloudWIS/README.md

 NOTE!
 For deployed app limited requests API key was used.
 To see correct working app clone done and use your own api key in apiCalls file.

-## Overview

-**CloudWIS** or Cloud weather information system is web-app for displaying current weather in chosen US city.
-Current weather information contains today's info of temperature, wind speed, humidity and visibility and 5days weather prediction about temperature and weather state.
-By default current city is Denver, CO but user can try to choose any US city for displaying.
-Also app keep user data (current city and search history) and restore it after page was refresh.

 ## Used technologies